cathalnoonan/d365-pcf-imagecontrol/readme.md

 ### Image Border

-An image border can be displayed around the image to give an indication of the white (or empty) space included in the image
+A border can be displayed around the image to give an indication of any white (or empty) space included

 <img src="./img/ConfigureImageBorder.png">